BitPonyLLC/shortyk8s/README.md

 Shortyk8s provides simplified kubectl command lines through abbreviations and expansions of containers, pods, nodes, namespaces, and contexts.
 Most commands shortyk8s builds up are reported to help you understand the full kubectl command being executed.
-Watch the preview to get a sense for what it can do.
+The guiding premise is that it should only require the most basic of Unix tooling (e.g. bash, awk, sed, tr, etc.) and should not rely on GNU-based options (i.e. should work on BSD flavors like OS X just as well as Ubuntu).

 * [Preview](#preview)
 * [Installing and Updating](#installing-and-updating)